objectiveSquid/Chat-site/README.md

 # ObjectiveChat
-A chat client, and server, written in Python 3.12
+A (console) chat client, and server, written in Python 3.12